larsvonschaff/Django-mockingbird/README.md

 We would appreciate you opening issues to bring any defects or oversights to light.
 Contributions are also kindly accepted - see more on the code arhitecture principles below if you are interested.

-## 5. Where can I read more details on the architcture and stuff?
+## 5. Where can I read more details on the architecture?

 Read about the how functional programming principles were used in the library [here](http://www.cmdctrlesc.xyz/post/6) and on metaprogramming features [here](http://www.cmdctrlesc.xyz/post/5).